isomerpages/moe-marsilingpri/_cca/Sports/Tchoukball.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Tchoukball_Table_1.png">
 </div>
 <p></p>
+<h4>2nd ActiveSG-TBAS Inter-School Tchoukball Championships (Senior Division) 2024</h4>
+<p>Our senior players participate in the Inter-School Tchoukball Championships
+orangised by the National Tchoukball association every year.
+The girls’ team clinched the 4<sup>th</sup> place in 2024.</p>
+<p>During the competition, the Tchoukball National Development Squad Coaches
+scouted for potential Tchoukball National Team players. two boys and one girl were invited to participate in the National Team selection trial.</p>
+<p></p>
+<p></p>
 <p></p>
 <h4>Training sessions</h4>
 <p>Tchoukball is a fast-paced ball game where players are required to jump,